Lime Kiln Valley AVA

 Lime Kiln Valley is an American Viticultural Area (AVA) located within the southern end of the larger Cienega Valley viticultural area in San Benito County, California.
-It was established on June 4, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF) after reviewing the petition submitted by Susan Enz of Enz Vineyards proposing the viticultural area known as "Lime Kiln Valley."
-The valley is located about 19 mi from the San Joaquin Valley and approximately 18 mi from the Pacific Ocean.
+It was established as the nation's fourteenth, the state's ninth and the county’s initial appellation on June 4, 1982 by the Bureau of Alcohol, Tobacco and Firearms (ATF) after reviewing the petition submitted by Susan Enz of Enz Vineyards proposing a viticultural area known as "Lime Kiln Valley."

+The valley is located about 19 mi from the San Joaquin Valley landform and approximately 18 mi from the Pacific Ocean.
 The original proposed area covered approximately 9500 acre while the ATF approved area covers approximately 2300 acre.
-The area has a wide diurnal temperature variation of up to 50 F, with daytime temperatures in the 85 to 95 F range during the summer growing seasons.
+The area has a wide diurnal temperature variation of up to 50 °F (28 °C), with daytime temperatures in the 85 to 95 F range during the summer growing seasons.
 The soil in the region is composed of a sandy, gravelly loam over a limestone and dolomite bedrock.
 The AVA is home to old vines' Mourvedre plantings and Zinfindel.

 History

 History in San Benito County dates back to the mid-18th century with the advent of the Spanish Catholic priests of the Franciscan order establishing the Alta California Mission system between 1769 and 1833, specifically the Mission San Juan Bautista in 1797.
 Cienega Valley grape vines were planted in the 1852 by Theophile Vache, a French wine merchant who immigrated from the Bordeaux region.

 Vineyards were planted in Lime Kiln in 1887.
-The historic Enz Vineyards were planted in 1923 and has been producing and marketing wine referring to a Lime Kiln label since the early 1970's.
+The historic Enz Vineyards were planted in 1923 and has been producing and marketing wine referring to a Lime Kiln label since the early 1970s.
 The general area historically has long been known as Limekiln.
 On September 6, 1977, the County Board of Supervisors unanimously adopted a resolution naming the valley surrounding Limekiln as Lime Kiln Valley.
 The area derived its name from a number of lime kilns built in the area among the local quarries.
 Many of the kilns were in operation prior to 1910.